You can thank Utkarsh Ambudkar for that awesome rap at the Oscars - KTVZ

 His conclusion also got applause, as he declared: “Keep an open mind.
 I’m sure you’ll find that there’s plenty of light here for us all to shine.”

-The line was a reference to the night’s lack of diverse nominees, a theme that was weaved throughout his rap.
+The line was a reference to the night’s lack of diverse nominees, particularly in the main acting categories, a theme that was present throughout his rap.

 Ambudkar is probably best known for his roles in “Pitch Perfect,” “The Mindy Project,’ and “Brittany Runs a Marathon.”
 But he got his start as part of Freestyle Love Supreme, an improvisational hip-hop group formed by Lin-Manuel Miranda, Thomas Kail and Anthony Veneziale.
 (Miranda also got a shout-out in Ambudkar’s musical recap.)